-- salloc is used to request interactive jobs/allocations. - sattach is used to attach standard input, output, and error plus signal capabilities to a currently running job or job step. - sbatch is used to submit a batch script (which can be a bash, Perl or Python script). - scance1 is used to cancel a pending or running job or job step. - sbcast is used to transfer a file to all nodes allocated for a job. - sgather is used to transfer a file from all allocated nodes to the currently active job.
-This command can be used only inside a job script. - scontrol provides also some functionality for the users to manage jobs or query and get some information about the system configuration. - sinfo is used to retrieve information about the partitions, reservations and node states.
+- salloc is used to request interactive jobs/allocations. - sbatch is used to submit a batch script (which can be a bash, Perl or Python script). - srun is used to initiate job-steps mainly within a job or start an interactive jobs.
+A job can contain multiple job steps executing sequentially or in parallel on independent or shared nodes within the job's node allocation. - scancel is used to cancel a pending or running job or job step. - squeue allows to query the list of pending and running jobs. - sinfo is used to retrieve information about the partitions, reservations and node states. - sacct is used to retrieve accounting information about jobs and job steps in Slurm's database. - scontrol provides also some functionality for the users to manage jobs or query and get some information about the system configuration.